tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 Dispatcher Tools versions increment less frequently than the Experience Manager, and thus Dispatcher Tools require fewer updates in the local development environment.

-The recommended Dispatcher Tools version is that which is bundled with the AEM as a Cloud Service SDK that matches the Experience Manager as a Cloud Service version, which can be found at:
+The recommended Dispatcher Tools version is that which is bundled with the AEM as a Cloud Service SDK that matches the Experience Manager as a Cloud Service version.
+The version of AEM as a Cloud Service can be found via [Cloud Manager](https://my.cloudmanager.adobe.com/).

 + __Cloud Manager > Environments__, per environment specified by the __AEM Release__ label